Infiltration trenches in the Mystic

 Small but Mighty

 MyRWA has worked with municipalities to build 98 infiltration trenches to reduce stormwater pollution entering our waterways.
-After initial success of these trenches in Arlington and Lexington, more trenches are on the way with 60 set for installation in Arlington, Medford and Winchester in the next two years, and 250 more being sited in the communities of Arlington, Lexington, Medford, Melrose, Everett, Reading, and Woburn.
+After the initial success of these trenches in Arlington and Lexington, more trenches are on the way with over 50 to be installed in Arlington, Medford, and Winchester this year, and 250 more being sited in the communities of Arlington, Lexington, Medford, Melrose, Everett, Reading, and Woburn.

-This project is made possible by way of a Section 319 Non-point Source Pollution grant from the Environmental Protection Agency (EPA), administered through the Massachusetts Department of Environmental Protection to fund the construction of dozens more infiltration trenches, based off of the designs piloted in Arlington.
+The most recent round of stormwater infiltration trench installation was made possible by way of a Section 319 Non-point Source Pollution grant from the Environmental Protection Agency (EPA), administered through the Massachusetts Department of Environmental Protection.

 Overview: WHAT IS A STORMWATER INFILTRATION TRENCH?